severo/pesticides_website/INSTALL.md

 ## Configure your webserver

-Finally just configure your webserver (Apache2 or nginx for example) to point to the `/var/www/html/pesticides_website` directory.
+Finally configure your webserver (Apache2 or nginx for example) to point to the `/var/www/html/pesticides_website` directory.